danilnagy/design-ai/docs/working_with_data/index.md

 print u_spacing, v_spacing
 ```

-Finally, we can create our nested `for` loop to iterate over the two directions of the grid.
+Finally, we can create our nested `for` loops to iterate over the two directions of the grid.
 This is similar to the code from the [last exercise](https://design-ai.net/docs/setup/#setting-up-the-grid), except instead of creating a `Point3d` directly with `XYZ` coordinates we are extracting a point from the surface with local `UV` coordinates.
-To space the points evenly along the surface we are using the calculate `u_spacing` and `v_spacing` which represent the distance between each point in the grid in local coordinates.
-Type the following following your code:
+To space the points evenly along the surface we are using the calculated `u_spacing` and `v_spacing` which represent the distance between each point in local coordinates.
+Write the following code to create the grid of points:

 ```python
 pts = []